kaistshadow/blockchain-sim/README.md

 ```
 ** Stopping Shadow, returning code 0 (success)
 ```
 After running a script, you can check the result of stdout, stderr for each node in the directory `plugins/shadow-plugin-bitcoin/run/shadow.data/hosts/`.

+You can exclude `--install` option after the first run.
+(Without `--install` option, the script only initiates a simulation using pre-installed simulator and bitcoin binary.)